Delicious vegan egg-free keto mayo

 - salt to taste

-- Put the aquafaba (the liquid in a can of cooked chickpeas), vinegar and Dijon mustard to a tall blender jar or measuring jug.
+- Put the aquafaba (the liquid in a can of cooked chickpeas), vinegar, lemon juice, and Dijon mustard in a tall blender jar or measuring jug.

 - Blend on high speed with an immersion blender for about 30 seconds until frothy.